Stay Warm. Save Energy. Choose the Right Water Heater.

 • Ensure that there are no sources of flammable vapors in the same area as your water heater (this includes gasoline, heating oils, lighter fluid, propane, etc.).

-• Keep the space around your water heater clean and free of dirt, boxes, paint cans, aerosol cans, household cleaners and trash.
+• Keep the space around your water heater clean and free of dirt, boxes, paint cans, aerosol cans, household cleaners, and trash.
 It is important to keep the heater accessible for proper operation and easy maintenance.